 Advantages of SGX Nifty

 - 16-hour trading access: SGX Nifty provides investors to trade beyond the official Indian market hours.
 It operates for 16 hours as compared to just 6+ trading hours of NSE and BSE.
-Gift Nifty provides a platform for investors to speculate on the future performance of the Indian market.
+It gives investors an opportunity to take positions based on expected movements in the Indian market.

 - Risk hedging and volatility management: Investors can manage market risks by anticipating market fluctuations.
 The SGX market allows investors to react to global events before the Indian market opens.